StrangeJay/AWS_CICD/journal.md

 ![](img/cp13.png)

-- Select **Other build providers**, click on the field below and select **AWS codebuild** from the options.
+- Choose **Other build providers**.
+Next, locate the empty field underneath.
+Click on it to open a dropdown list, and then select **AWS CodeBuild** from the options.

 ![](img/cp14.png)

-- Click on the Project name field and select your **created build project**.
+- Click in the Project name field and select your **created build project**.

 ![](img/cp15.png)

-- Click on **Next**.
+- Click the **Next** button to proceed to the next step.

 ![](img/cp16.png)

-- For Test provider, select **AWS CodeBuild**.
+- Choose **AWS CodeBuild** as the test provider for your pipeline.

 ![](img/cp17.png)

 > [!NOTE]
-You can skip this step, it's optional.
+This step is optional and can be skipped if you prefer.

-- Click on the Project name field and select your **build project**.
+- Click in the Project name field and select your **build project**.

 ![](img/cp18.png)

-- Click on **Next**.
+- Click the **Next** button.

 ![](img/cp19.png)

 > [!NOTE]
-There are some inconsistencies between the already built artifact and the Source artifact, so change your input artifact to Source artifact.
+To avoid issues arising from differences between the previously built artifact and the Source artifact, ensure that you select 'Source artifact' as your input artifact.

 ![](img/cp19-2.png)

 ![](img/cp19-3.png)

-- In the deployment stage, select **AWS Elastic Beanstalk** as the Deploy provider.
+- In the deployment stage, choose **AWS Elastic Beanstalk** as the Deploy provider from the available options.

 ![](img/cp20.png)

-- Select your **Application name**.
+- Click on the 'Application name' field and select your desired **Application name** from the options provided.

 ![](img/cp21.png)